flutter/website/src/docs/cookbook/networking/send-data.md

 }
 ```

 Hooray!
-Now you've got a function that send the title to a server to create an album.
+Now you've got a function that sends the title to a server to create an album.

 ## 4. Let's get the title as input from user

-Let's create a `TextField` to enter title and a `RaisedButton` to send data to server.
+Let's create a `TextField` to enter a title and a `RaisedButton` to send data to server.
-Also define a `TextEditingController` to read the user input form a `TextField`
+Also define a `TextEditingController` to read the user input from a `TextField`

 When the `RaisedButton` is pressed, the `_futureAlbum` is set to the value returned by `createAlbum()` method.